dinhanhthi/dinhanhthi.com/_posts/deploy-run/2020-10-22-docker-gpu.md

 ## Make NVIDIA work in docker (Linux)

 {:.alert.alert-danger}
-This section is still work (on 26-Oct-2020) but old for new methods.
+This section is still working (on 26-Oct-2020) but it's old for newer methods.

 **Idea**: Using NVIDIA driver of the base machine, don't install anything in docker!